Densaugeo/uploadserver/README.md

 ## Breaking Changes in 4.0.0

 - By default, uploaded files which have the same name as an existing file are renamed.
-To restore the previous behavior of overwriting them, pass `--allowreplace`.
+To restore the previous behavior of overwriting them, pass `--allow-replace`.
 - File uploads with no files in them are rejected with 400 Bad Request instead of 500 Internal Server Error, with a more informative error message.
 - Handling of large uploads has been improved.
 Theoretically this should not cause any breaking changes, but filesystems are black magic and should be viewed with suspicion.